nirmalyax/news-reactapp/README.md

 NewsApp is a cutting-edge news aggregator that provides users with a comprehensive and personalized feed of the latest news from around the world.
 With a sleek and intuitive user interface, NewsApp offers a seamless experience for staying informed and up-to-date on current events.

-## 🚀 Features

-* AI-powered news recommendation engine
-* Personalized news feed based on user preferences
-* Offline access for reading news without an internet connection
-* Dark mode for a more comfortable reading experience

 ## 📖 Getting Started

 To get started with NewsApp, follow these simple steps: